YouDirk/youdirk_numeric_io/docs/index.md

 ### Beta Tester

-If you like to search bugs proactive then we can provide a list of code weak spots.
-Take a look to the following file for more information
+If you like to search proactive for bugs then we provide a list of code weak spots.
+Take a look to the following list of Test Cases for a higher chance of success

-* [**TEST_CASES.md in project root directory** (github.com)
-  ]({{site.numeric_io.github_url}}/{{
+* [**Recommended list of Test Cases** (github.com) ]({{site.numeric_io.github_url}}/{{
       site.numeric_io.testcases_rel_url }})